 Approach a maximum of three studios for proposals.
 This gives you some solid options to compare and contrast studios without being unfair to them.
 Consider the proposal like a pitch-light.
 You not asking them to do spec work, which a lot of studios nowadays refuse.
 You are asking for a thoughtful bid, case studies and some approaches to consider.

 Animated video is a vital part of modern marketing.
 It's success or failure can greatly impact your bottom line.
+Motion design studios are tough to choose from.
 Getting it right requires a skilled studio that is compatible with your brand.
 The studio you select has the potential to be a long-term partner, therefore it's important to ask the right questions and do the necessary research.
-Best of luck on your project!
+Best of luck with your project!